-Financial Damages You And Your Loved Ones Can Pursue in a Camp Lejeune Lawsuit
+Financial Damages Available in a Camp Lejeune Lawsuit

 Camp Lejeune lawsuits are different from other VA benefits because they are open to everyone affected by this tragic situation, not just certain military personnel.

-- Medical expenses related to doctor visits, hospital stay, hospice care, medications, surgeries, emergency treatment, and other types of treatments
+- Medical expenses related to doctor visits, hospital stays, hospice care, medications, surgeries, emergency treatment, and other types of treatments

 - Future medical treatments and ongoing medical support